dooboolab-community/hackatalk/client/README.md

   | googleAndroidClientId        |                                      |     |  |
   | googleIOSClientId            |                                      |     |  |

+### Adding FCM
+To use FCM in android, you need to download own `google-services.json` from [firebase](https://console.firebase.google.com) and put that in root folder.

 ### Running the project

 Running the project is as simple as running